This website uses cookies

 Q) Is it possible to run Laravel migrations in a testing environment?

-A) Yes, it is possible to run Laravel migrations in a testing environment using the command specifying the testing environment.
+A) Yes, you can run Laravel migrations in a testing environment using:

 php artisan migrate --env=testing